Install OpenStack yourself

 To install LXD run the following:

-$ sudo lxd init Would you like to use LXD clustering? (yes/no) [default=no]: Do you want to configure a new storage pool? (yes/no) [default=yes]: Name of the new storage pool [default=default]: Name of the storage backend to use (btrfs, ceph, dir, lvm, zfs) [default=zfs]: Create a new ZFS pool? (yes/no) [default=yes]: Would you like to use an existing block device? (yes/no) [default=no]: Size in GB of the new loop device (1GB minimum) [default=100GB]: Would you like to connect to a MAAS server? (yes/no) [default=no]: Would you like to create a new local network bridge? (yes/no) [default=yes]: What should the new bridge be called? [default=lxdbr0]: What IPv4 address should be used?
-(CIDR subnet notation, "auto"; or "none") [default=auto]: 10.8.8.1/24 Would you like LXD to NAT IPv4 traffic on your bridge? [default=yes]: What IPv6 address should be used?
+$ sudo lxd init Would you like to use LXD clustering? (yes/no) [default=no]: Do you want to configure a new storage pool? (yes/no) [default=yes]: Name of the new storage pool [default=default]: Name of the storage backend to use (btrfs, ceph, dir, lvm, zfs) [default=zfs]: Create a new ZFS pool? (yes/no) [default=yes]: Would you like to use an existing block device? (yes/no) [default=no]: Size in GB of the new loop device (1GB minimum) [default=40GB]: Would you like to connect to a MAAS server? (yes/no) [default=no]: Would you like to create a new local network bridge? (yes/no) [default=yes]: What should the new bridge be called? [default=lxdbr0]: What IPv4 address should be used?
+(CIDR subnet notation, "auto"; or "none") [default=auto]: 10.8.8.1/24 What IPv6 address should be used? [default=none]: What IPv6 address should be used?
 (CIDR subnet notation, "auto" or "none") [default=auto]: none Would you like LXD to be available over the network? (yes/no) [default=no]: Would you like stale cached images to be updated automatically? (yes/no) [default=yes] Would you like a YAML "lxd init" preseed to be printed? (yes/no) [default=no]:

 Then install conjure-up: